OHIO-ECT/ECT-Lab-Introduction/tasks/Task-Connect-to-GNS3-VM-Guac.md

-## Connect to GNS3 VM via a Web Browser (Guacamole Service) to a GUI.
+## Connect to GNS3 VM via a Web Browser (Guacamole Service) to a GUI

 ### Goals
 - Demonstrate how a student can connect to a Graphical User Interface of their virtual host via a web-based method.